orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - [ ] Non-abstract realizations
 	- [ ] Do you really need nothing/empty as a way to differentiate between a pattern and an actual empty one?
 Is this not encoded in rewrite functions?/ignorant ones?
 	- [ ] Basically also this thing of, some type of assumption/proof - not need to check some thing
-- [ ] Modelling unknown systems - possibly to in the future match em - or directly something possibly not understood
-	- [ ] Will have to kick in by having some way of realizing that externality - much more intuitive to phrase it this way, and see how it can be broken
-	- [ ] Conjecture,
-	  - Unknowns not yet verified with proposed consequences for either option?
-	  - Expectations/claims based on incompleteness of some intermediary step.
-	  - Also without expectation but simply an unsolved unknown.

 - [ ] How to know which parts are being observed?
   - [ ] How to discover other observations not necessarily internally processed.
     - [ ] Reference to hiding observations from the interface?
 Possibility is there, so should be described?

 - [ ] Brute-forcing if no better alternative has yet been found?
 - [ ] Notify me when you've found something you deem relevant for this unknown (while we dont know how to solve some unknown)